Sandra Bussin

 Sandra Bussin is a politician in Toronto, Ontario, Canada.
-She was a municipal councillor for Toronto City Council for Ward 32 in east Toronto from 1998 to 2010.
+She was a municipal councillor for Toronto City Council for Ward 32 Beaches-East York in east end of Toronto from 1998 to 2010.
 From 2006 to 2010 she was Speaker of Toronto City Council.

 Background

 Bussin was born in Toronto and grew up in the Dawes Road area.
 She attended Coleman Avenue Public School, then to Central Tech and Eastern Commerce.
 Bussin graduated with a BA in fine arts from York University.
 She worked as a teacher and served as a trustee for the Toronto District School Board.
 She also worked as a senior political advisor at the provincial legislature for NDP Member of Provincial Parliament Morton Shulman.

 City councillor

 Elected in 1997 to the first council of the newly amalgamated City of Toronto, Bussin served four terms as city councillor for Ward 32 Beaches-East York.
 In the council term from 2003 to 2006, Bussin served as a deputy mayor of Toronto, jointly with Joe Pantalone and Mike Feldman.
 In 2006, she was appointed as the first Speaker of Toronto City Council.

 She was known at council as an environmentalist, who championed the modernisation of the Ashbridges Bay Wastewater Treatment Plant.
 Bussin was formerly past chair of the Roundtable for a Clean and Beautiful City.
 During her time as councillor six incinerators were shut down.
 She also managed a $2.2 million renovation and extension of the Beaches Library.
 As well, $12 million was approved to build the new Main Square Recreation Centre and $750,000 for the new addition of the Kimberley Public School.
 Bussin acquired the Kew Williams (Gardener's Cottage) for community use.
 She secured $11 million for the landscape and active sport field plan in Ashbridges Bay area.

 During her time on city council, Bussin was closely aligned with mayor David Miller, who is considered to be on the left wing of the political spectrum.

 Bussin was defeated by newcomer Mary-Margaret McMahon in the municipal election held on October 25, 2010.
 McMahon defeated Bussin by a margin of over 2.5 to 1.